363 Best Restaurants in Japan

 $$$ Fodor's choice

-This restaurant lives up to its promise of "All of Akita in one building."
-Delicious, unique regional dishes such as the highly recommended pickle selection topped with a tiny paper scarecrow, are served on antique plates by friendly staff.
+As you approach the restaurant's entrance, look for the displays of seasonal vegetables and local sake, so you know you're in the right place.
+Delicious, unique regional dishes such as the highly recommended pickle selection served on antique plates by friendly staff.
+"All of Akita in one building" is promised (and delivered).
+There is something for everyone.
 Look for the statue of the namahage (a fearsome monster from Akita's mountains) outside the entrance.

 Andy's Shin Hinomoto

-Also known as "Andy's," this izakaya is located directly under the tracks of the Yamanote Line, making the wooden interior shudder each time a train passes overhead.
-It's a favorite with local and foreign journalists and is actually run by a Brit, Andy, who travels to the seafood market every morning to buy seafood.
-Don't miss the fresh sashimi and buttered scallops.
-It fills up very quickly, so call at least the day in advance to make a reservation.
+Also known as "Andy's," this izakaya is directly under the tracks of the Yamanote Line, making the wooden interior shudder each time a train passes overhead.
+It's a favorite with local and foreign journalists and is actually run by a Brit, Andy, who travels to the seafood market every morning to buy ingredients for not-to-miss dishes such as sashimi or buttered scallops.
+It fills up very quickly, so it's best to call at least a day in advance to make a reservation.

 03-3214–8021